Algorithms for FFT Beamforming Radio Interferometers: Beamforming

 The inverse of Equation~\ref{e:b2n-1} is

 and from substituting this equation into $b = w^\deltaindex \widetilde{V}_\deltaindex$ it can be shown that

 and likewise

-As an example of forming an arbitrarily shaped beam from the FFT beams, any pointed beam to steering angle $\theta_p$ can be formed.
+As an example of forming an arbitrarily shaped beam from the FFT beams, a pointed beam to arbitrary steering angle $\theta_p$ can be formed.
+That is, pointed beam locations can be ``regridded'' to angles other than the FFT steering angles $\theta_A$.
 Combining Equations~\ref{e:b_V_delta} and~\ref{e:inv_b2n-1} we have,

-These weights $w^A_p(\theta_p)$ are beam regridding coefficients, whose functional form is also approximated by a $\sinc$ function.
+These weights $w^A_p(\theta_p)$ are beam regridding coefficients, whose functional form is also approximated by a $\sinc$ function (Equation~\ref{e:sinc_approx}).
 These coefficients are shown in Figure~\ref{f:wA}.
-Among other applications, the ability to regrid solves the location-chromaticity problem for fan beam implementations that use FFT beamforming.
+Among other applications, this solves the location-chromaticity problem for fan beam implementations that use FFT beamforming, since the FFT beams can be regridded to arbitrary and achromatic steering angles on a frequency-by-frequency basis.

 As a final note, in visibility space we have Equation~\ref{e:covV} which permits the covariance of the visibilities to be estimated from the visibilities themselves for arbitrary noise and sky.
 This is also true of the FFT formed beams where Equation~\ref{e:beam_cov} can be used with $C_{ab}$ written in terms of $\la b_A \ra$ using Equation~\ref{e:inv_b2n-1}.
 This however does not yield a compact expression and is best calculated numerically.